AlgoMaster Logo

 Intuition

-BFS naturally works level by level.
-We start with the root in the queue.
-For each level, we process all the nodes currently in the queue (that is one full level), add their children, and increment our depth counter.
-When the queue is empty, we have visited every level and the counter holds the answer.
+The traversal starts with the root alone in the queue.
+For each level, it removes every node currently in the queue (one full level), enqueues their children, and increments a depth counter.
+When the queue empties, the counter holds the number of levels, which is the maximum depth.

 Algorithm